 The firm needs to implement clear mobile device management policies to manage devices that can connect to the VPN.
 VMware offers a mobile device management service called AirWatch [15].
 AirWatch facilitates device-level encryption and imposes device and app level passcodes [15].
 It also counteracts data loss by using app sharing permissions, copy/paste restrictions and geo-fencing policies [15].
 Lastly it would help watch for malware threats to the system by way of mobile devices and automatically alleviate these issues with features like remote lock, device wipe and/or customizable device quarantine controls [15].

-USB Flash Drives

-To resolve the risk created by allowing the unrestricted use of USB Flash Drives, the firm needs to institute clear security guidelines concerning these devices [2].
-This includes restrictions on who is allowed to utilize them and where they can be appropriately used [2].
-There also needs to be some controls instituted by restricting the computers that are able to read USB flash drives [2]; as well as establishing a prevention method against unauthorized access, by encrypting the data once it’s loaded onto the storage device [2].

-Missing patches

-Although there needs to be great care taken with applying new patches and hot fixes, network security best practices suggest keeping the operating systems updated [2].
-Also, updates need to be applied to all other software that is running on the OS with the latest security patches [2].
-The primary focus to begin fixing this vulnerability, should be to start with patching the applications that are most likely to be exploited [16].
-Noting, that not all critical vulnerabilities are equivalent to one another [16].
-Although there are nearly 5,000 to 6,000 new vulnerabilities every year, only about 100 of those would be commonly exploited [16].

 Hardware (EOL Router & Modem; Weak Wireless Encryption)

 As mentioned in the above assessment, the NETGEAR MR814 router is at the end of its supported life.
 Furthermore it doesn’t support the needed encryption protocols to adequately secure the network.
-Thus, it needs to be replaced with a few newer routers like the NETGEAR WNDAP660 [17].
+Thus, it needs to be replaced with a few newer routers like the NETGEAR ProSafe WNDAP660 [17].
+The ProSafe model offers greater security than the MR814 model.
+Not only because the MR814 only supports WEP encryption, while the ProSafe offers WPA/WP2 – but because the ProSafe also offers “multiple VPN pass-through support, MAC address filtering with access control lists–up to 256 users, peer-to-peer blocking, and 802.1x RADIUS support with EAP TLS, TTLS, PEAP” among other security features [17].
+These are all features not supported by the older MR814.

 Also at the end of its supported life is the Motorola SB3100 cable modem, thus to resolve that vulnerability it also should to be replaced.
+As stated above, current modems support DOCSIS 3.1 so the suggested upgrade would be the Arris SB8200 cable modem.
+It not only supports DOCSIS 3.1 but it also supports transfers of up to 300 Mbps – that’s over 7 times faster than the current modem.
+It also supports gigabit ethernet connections for up to 2 LAN’s, and IPv4 and IPv6.

 Another recommendation would be a Next-Generation Firewall (NGFW) to help form the necessary perimeter around the network (a DMZ) to support the web server.
 The firm will also need numerous switches and routers to be installed, as this will aid in routing the network traffic to the appropriate users and support user authentication.